The Impact of High-Performance Insulation on Climate-Proofing Homes

 Heating and cooling account for a significant portion of household energy expenses.
 However, with proper insulation, homeowners can reduce the energy required to maintain comfortable indoor temperatures, potentially saving thousands of dollars annually.
 This makes upgrading a home to meet the latest building code standards a justifiable investment.

-For example, insulating a garage door costs approximately $1,500, which may seem expensive upfront.
+For example, it costs approximately $1,500 to insulate a garage door, which may seem expensive upfront.
 However, insulated homes provide long-term savings.
 A poorly insulated garage can raise the ambient indoor temperature, forcing air conditioners to work harder and driving up energy costs.
 With a newly insulated garage, the home can better regulate temperature, making the investment worthwhile.

 Other Strategies for Climate-Proofing Homes